 Jobs in Greece are hard to come by, even for Greeks.
 The easiest way to move over is to go over on a company transfer.
 Otherwise, most expats working in Greece either teach English or work in the tourism industry.

 Do I need a car in Greece?

 In the cities, the manoeuvrability of a scooter may be less stressful than a car in the notorious Greek traffic.
-At the same time, cities like Athens and Thessaloniki have very reliable public bus transport systems.
+At the same time, cities such as Athens and Thessaloniki have highly reliable public bus transport systems.

 Is it worth learning Greek?

 Learning Greek is the best way to integrate into society and to deal with some of the culture shock in Greece.
 Aside from having highly specialised expertise, it is also the only realistic way to stand a chance at being competitive in the Greek job market.

 With all the strikes and riots in Greece, is it safe to live there?

 Most demonstrations are actually peaceful, and few of them occur outside Athens and Thessaloniki.
 As long as expats avoid areas where protests are taking place and keep their wits about them, there should be very few issues with safety in Greece.